Special Stories User GuideBack Next

 If you have installed the DropBox, Google Drive or Microsoft OneDrive app on your device, you can copy the story or collection to these cloud services.
 You may like to use this to create cloud backups of important stories, or to share stories with other people who have Special Stories.

-If your device runs iOS 10 or later, and you have enabled the iCloud Drive app, you can copy the story or collection to iCloud Drive by using the Copy to ... button and selecting the option Add To iCloud Drive.
+If your device runs iOS 10, and you have enabled the iCloud Drive app, you can copy the story or collection to iCloud Drive by using the Copy to ... button and selecting the option Add To iCloud Drive.
 This is not possible at iOS 9 or earlier.
+In iOS 11 and later, Add to iCloud Drive is replaced by Save to Files.

 Content and settings in Special Stories are not automatically synchronised between devices connected to the same iCloud account: it is left to you to manually export and/or import on each device, on a collection-by-collection or individual story basis.

-You may want to use this as a backup facility, if you've carefully added stories that you want to be sure you won't lose (e.g. if the device is damaged or lost).
-In this case, we recommend selecting Email as Special Stories, as this is the only option that allows for re-importing into Special Stories and updating subsequently.
+You may want to use one of the above options as a backup facility, if you've carefully added stories that you want to be sure you won't lose (e.g. if the device is damaged or lost).
+In this case, we recommend selecting Use Email, with format Special Stories, as this is the only option that allows for re-importing into Special Stories and updating subsequently.

 Importing using Email